Private, In-Home Tutoring in Lyon Charter Township, Michigan

-Lyon Charter Township District Curriculum Used in Our In-Home Tutoring Programs
+Lyon Charter Township District and Curriculum

 The curriculum at South Lyon Community Schools is based on the educational standards established in the Michigan Merit Curriculum.
 The curriculum allows the school to create learning opportunities that help the students to be prepared for their college and career goals.
 The curriculum provides the scope and sequence for learning and allows for areas where teachers of different subjects can collaborate to help students see the connections between what they are learning.
 There are also electives in the arts and career technical education which offer post-secondary preparatory courses.